Causal Testing: Finding Defects' Root Causes: Causal Testing

+Causal Testing modifies test cases to conduct causal experiments; it observes system behavior and then reports the changes to test inputs that cause system behavior to change.
+To create these test case modifications and to then identify the modifications that lead to behavioral change, Causal Testing needs a systematic way of perturbing inputs and of measuring test case similarity, which we describe in this section.
+Once the experiments are complete, Causal Testing reports to the developer a list of minimally different passing and failing test case inputs and their execution traces, to help explain root causes of the failing behavior.

-\subsection{Perturbing Test Inputs}
+\subsubsection{Perturbing Test Inputs}

-Causal Testing produces new tests that are similar to the failing test but exhibit different behavior.
-To find these new tests, Causal Testing perturbs the original failing tests' inputs by using a form a fuzzing.
+To conduct causal experiments, Causal Testing starts with a failing test, which we shall call from now on the \emph{original failing test}, and identifies the class this test is testing.
+Causal Testing considers all the tests of that class, and generates more tests using automated test input generation (and the oracle from the one failing test), to create a set of failing and passing tests.
+Then, Causal Testing fuzzes these existing and generated test inputs to find additional tests that exhibit expected and unexpected behavior.

-Note that it is also possible to perturb a test oracle.
-For example, we might change the \lt{assertTrue} in Figure~\ref{fig:causal} to \lt{assertFalse}.
-However, perturbing test oracles is unlikely to produce meaningful information to guide the developer to the root cause of the bug because a passing test with a perturbed oracle would be passing because the expectation of the behavior changed, not because of a causal experiment showing a change in the input \emph{causing} a change in the behavior.
-Instead, Causal Testing focuses on perturbing test inputs.
-For example, the input \lt{0Xfade} can be perturbed as shown in Figure~\ref{fig:causal}.
+Theoretically, it is also possible for Causal Testing to perturb the test oracle.
+For example, it might change the \lt{assertTrue} in Figure~\ref{fig:causal} to \lt{assertFalse}.
+However, perturbing test oracles is unlikely to produce meaningful information to guide the developer to the root cause, or, at least, is likely to produce misleading information.
+For example, making a test pass simply by changing the oracle does not provide information about key differences in test \emph{inputs} that alter software behavior.
+As such, Causal Testing focuses on perturbing test inputs only.

-Perturbing test inputs can be done in three different ways.
-First, Causal Testing could simply rely on the tests already in the test suite, finding the most similar passing test case.
-Second, Causal Testing could use automated test generation to generate a large number of test inputs~\cite{afl, Fraser13, Pacheco07a} and then filter them to select only those that are close to the original input.
-Third, we could use test fuzzing to change the original input in small ways to generate inputs only similar to the original input.
-Fuzz testing is an active research area~\cite{Godefroid07, Godefroid08, Holler12, Jung08, Walls15issre} (although the term fuzz testing is also used to mean simply generating tests~\cite{afl}).
-Fuzz testing has been applied in the security domain to stress-test an application and automatically discover vulnerabilities, e.g.,~\cite{Godefroid08, Holler12, Walls15issre}.
+There are different ways Causal Testing could assemble sets of passing and failing tests.
+First, Causal Testing could simply rely on the tests already in the test suite.
+Second, Causal Testing could use automated test generation~\cite{afl, Fraser13, Pacheco07a} to generate a large number of test inputs.
+Third, Causal Testing could use test fuzzing to change the existing tests' inputs to generate new, similar inputs.
+Fuzz testing is an active research area~\cite{Godefroid07, Godefroid08, Holler12, Jung08, Walls15issre} (although the term fuzz testing is also used to mean simply generating tests~\cite{afl}) and has been applied in the security domain to stress-test an application and automatically discover vulnerabilities, e.g.,~\cite{Godefroid08, Holler12, Walls15issre}.